 Wild salmon from the Alaskan region has the most potent marine omega 3, with the benefit of the lowest mercury contamination and vitamin D. Vitamin D offers benefits from the bone to brain with protection against diabetes, cardio vascular and cancer.
 Barter with small fish as sardines and voila!
 You have summed up equivalent essential fatty acid minus the mercury.
 Mackerel is a next best.

 The fermented milk originated from North Caucausus mountains in Russia.
 The creamy tangy beverage is prepared form the kefir culture which is grainy and a blend of yeast and lactobacilli (bacteria).
 The drink with a characteristic flavour offers probiotics, the good guys responsible to boost immunity, strengthen bones, and reduce blood pressure and cholesterol.
 The Indian dahi is a champion to boast of the identical perks.

 The exotic Asian fungi originally from Japan and China is opulent in selenium, copper, B vitamins, vitamin D, anti-fungal protein content and is a culinary delight in oriental cuisine.
 What conforms to the coequal nutrients with minimum cost is our country cousin oyster mushroom which is available year round and is low in calories and fat.

 12. Kiwi to Guava

 The furry ‘Chinese gooseberry’ or Kiwifruit originated in China and migrated to New Zealand and California for commercial cultivation.
 Bursting of vitamin C and vitamin K the fruit helps to ward off cold and heal wounds.
-Equally enriching is our modest guava, a super fruit exploding of vitamin C, vitamin A, lycopene for stroke reduction, potassium a heart rate regulator and high fibre beneficial to bowels.
+Equally enriching is our modest guava, a super fruit exploding of vitamin C, vitamin A, lycopene for stroke reduction, potassium—a heart rate regulator, and high fibre, which is beneficial to bowel health.